Starting Bare Root Perennials

-Grab a garden trowel and an empty container, its bare root perennial season.
-Perennials are long-lived plants which die back in the fall, go dormant in the winter and return to grow each spring becoming flourishing summer plants.
+Grab a garden trowel and an empty container, it’s bare root perennial season.
+Perennials are long-lived plants that die back in the fall, go dormant in the winter and return to grow each spring becoming flourishing summer plants.
 Bare root perennials are in their dormant phase with the soil removed.
 Once planted, they’ll wake up and start growing with the seasons.
-The benefit of choosing bare root perennials as starter plants are that they can handle cooler temperatures, quickly establish themselves, and grow into a bigger plant in a shorter period of time.
-They are a budget friendly way to grow a wide assortment of cultivars and varieties.
+The benefit of choosing bare root perennials as starter plants is that they can handle cooler temperatures, quickly establish themselves, and grow into bigger plants in a shorter period of time.
+They are a budget-friendly way to grow a wide assortment of cultivars and varieties.

 You can find Florissa bare root perennials at your local garden centre.
 Packaged in peat moss or wood shavings, bare root perennials come with a picture of the plant they’ll grow to become.
 Shop early for the best selection.
 Unlike a seed that can wait to be planted, the root is ready to grow.

 Unpack bare roots right away and look them over.
 They should look healthy, plump, and firm.
 Most bare roots appear dormant and relatively dry, but some may show the start of a green growing tip.
 Since bare roots are packaged in advance and kept in cold storage, sometimes light surface discoloration may appear on the root.
 This is not unusual, and it is not harmful.
 Provide good air circulation and any surface discoloration should quickly disappear.

 For best results, plant bare roots right away.
 As soon as the soil can be worked, you can plant them.
 If you’re not ready to plant in the ground, tuck roots back into the medium in the package and store it in a cool, dark place, 2-4 °C (35-40 °F).
 If you don’t have a garage, try the refrigerator crisper.
 Lightly mist the peat moss with water to provide a little moisture.